brianlam38/OSCP-2022/cheatsheet-active-directory.md

 # See https://github.com/brianlam38/OSCP-2022/blob/main/cheatsheet-main.md#user-account-control-uac-bypass
 ```

-Pass-the-Hash
+Pass-the-Hash (NTLM-based lateral movement)
-* Requires pw-hash user to have local admin rights on target, as connection is made using the `Admin$` share.
+* Requires user/service account to have local admin rights on target, as connection is made using the `Admin$` share.
 * Requires SMB connection through the firewall
 * Requires Windows File and Print Sharing feature to be enabled.
 ```bash